naev/naev/Readme.md

 series](https://en.wikipedia.org/wiki/Escape_Velocity_(video_game)), among
 others.

-You pilot a space ship from a top-down perspective, and are more or less free to do what you want.
+You pilot a spaceship from a top-down perspective, and are more or less free to do what you want.
 As the genre name implies, you’re able to trade and engage in combat at will.
 Beyond that, there’s an ever-growing number of storyline missions, equipment, and ships; Even the galaxy itself grows larger with each